 Watt's law defines the relationship between power, amperage, and voltage in an electrical circuit.
 Watt's law states that: "the power of an electrical circuit or device is the product of its voltage and the current flowing through it."

-This electrical energy consumption of a circuit is determined by the power.
-In turn, the power depends on the resistance of the apparatus, the input voltage and the current that flows through the resistance.
+The electric potential determines the electrical energy consumption of a circuit.
+In turn, the power required depends on the devices' resistance, input voltage, and the current flowing through the resistance.

 Watt's Law Formula

-P is the electrical power of an electrical resistor.
+“P” is the electrical power of an electrical resistor measured in watts (W).

-V is the voltage applied to the resistance of a circuit.
+“V” is the voltage applied to the resistance of a circuit expressed in volts (V).

-In this formula it can be verified that the power consumed is directly proportional to the difference in input and output voltage and the current intensity.
+This formula can verify that the power consumed is directly proportional to the difference in input and output voltage and current intensity.

 What Is the Relationship Between Watt's Law and Ohm's Law?